-- 3.4.2 Subject to the rights, privileges, conditions and restrictions attaching to the Class D Preferred Shares, the holders of Class C Preferred Shares are entitled to receive, during each fiscal year, rateably and pari passu with one another, when, as and if declared by the Board and out of the monies legally available for that purpose, a non-cumulative dividend in preference to the holders of Class B Preferred Shares, the holders of Class A1 Preferred Shares and the holders of Common Shares, at the rate of 8% of the applicable Issue Price; calculation of such dividend rate starts as at the date of issuance of the relevant Class C Preferred Share (the total amount of dividends payable under this Section 3.4.2 on any Class C Preferred Share at any time is herein referred to as the "Class C Preferred Dividend Obligation"). - 3.4.3 Subject to the rights, privileges, conditions and restrictions attaching to the Class D Preferred Shares and Class C Preferred Shares, the holders of Class B Preferred Shares and the holders of Class A2 Preferred Shares are entitled to receive, during each fiscal year, rateably and pari passu with one another, when, as and if declared by the Board and out of the monies legally available for that purpose, a non-cumulative dividend in preference to the holders of Class A1 Preferred Shares and the holders of Common Shares, at the rate of 8% of the applicable Issue Price; calculation of such dividend rate starts as at the date of issuance of the relevant Class B Preferred Share or Class A2 Preferred Share, as applicable, (the amount of dividends payable under this Section 3.4.3 on any Class A2 Preferred Share at any time is herein referred to as the "Class A2 Preferred Dividend Obligation" and the amount of the class A2 Preferred Dividend Obligation payable under this Section 3.4.3 on the Class A2 Preferred Dividend Obligation payable under this Section 3.4.3 on the Class A2 Preferred Shares and the total amount of the Class B Preferred Dividend Obligation payable under this Section 3.4.3 on Class B Preferred Shares at any time is herein referred to as the "Class B & Class A2 Preferred Dividend Obligation"). - 3.4.4 Subject to the rights, privileges, conditions and restrictions attaching to the Class D Preferred Shares, Class C Preferred Shares, Class B Preferred
+- 3.4.2 Subject to the rights, privileges, conditions and restrictions attaching to the Class D Preferred Shares, the holders of Class C Preferred Shares are entitled to receive, during each fiscal year, rateably and pari passu with one another, when, as and if declared by the Board and out of the monies legally available for that purpose, a non-cumulative dividend in preference to the holders of Class B Preferred Shares, the holders of Class A2 Preferred Shares, the holders of Class A1 Preferred Shares and the holders of Common Shares, at the rate of 8% of the applicable Issue Price; calculation of such dividend rate starts as at the date of issuance of the relevant Class C Preferred Share (the total amount of dividends payable under this Section 3.4.2 on any Class C Preferred Share at any time is herein referred to as the "Class C Preferred Dividend Obligation"). - 3.4.3 Subject to the rights, privileges, conditions and restrictions attaching to the Class D Preferred Shares and Class C Preferred Shares, the holders of Class A2 Preferred Shares are entitled to receive, during each fiscal year, rateably and pari passu with one another, when, as and if declared by the Board and out of the monies legally available for that purpose, a non-cumulative dividend in preference to the holders of Class A1 Preferred Shares and the holders of Common Shares, at the rate of 8% of the applicable Issue Price; calculation of such dividend rate starts as at the date of issuance of the relevant Class B Preferred Share or Class A2 Preferred Share, as applicable, (the amount of dividends payable under this Section 3.4.3 on any Class A2 Preferred Share at any time is herein referred to as the "Class A2 Preferred Dividend Obligation" and the amount of dividends payable under this Section 3.4.3 on any Class B Preferred Share at any time is herein referred to as the "Class B Preferred Dividend Obligation" and the sum of the total amount of the Class A2 Preferred Dividend Obligation payable under this Section 3.4.3 on Class B Preferred Shares at any time is herein referred to as the "Class A2 Preferred Dividend Obligation"). - 3.4.4 Subject to the rights, privileges, conditions and restrictions attaching to the Class D Preferred Shares, Class C Preferred Shares, Class B Preferred